 After reviewing its editing features, the most concerned thing is how the UX is.
 Recently, we've made an overall test and concluded 3 main aspects for your reference, design and interface, ease of use, and support.

 Ease of Use: Undoubtedly, OpenShot is the easiest one among free open-source video editors, and meets the basic editing needs of small business.
-When you download and first launch this program, it presents instructions on ever part of the UI automatically, and in the process of video editing, all you need to is not as complicated as other professional tools.
+When you download and first launch this program, it presents instructions on ever part of the UI automatically, and in the process of video editing, it is not as complicated as other professional tools.
 You don't need to be proficient in video editing, just click, drag, and drop.

 Design and Interface: Once you open it, all of its features are displayed on the interface.
 This intuitive UI leads you to every feature of editing in OpenShot naturally, and also makes tutorial video easy to follow.
 Moreover, you can customize the interface according to your habit, dragging and switching the preview, timeline windows freely, or hiding some windows that you seldom use.